 Featured in Top Influential Earth Scientists Today

-Christopher Aiden-Lee Jackson is a professor of geology at Imperial College London.
+Christopher Aiden-Lee Jackson is a British professor of sustainable geoscience at University of Manchester, UK having previously held the Equinor Chair of Basin Analysis at Imperial College, London.
 He is known for his work in geoscience, especially in the use of 3D seismic data to understand dynamic processes in sedimentary basins.Source: Wikipedia